Lenton Times

 Let us know your memories of Lenton Junior School

-Do you have any photographs or information about this school?
-If so, email us with the details
+Do you have any historical information or other photographs of this school?
+If so, email us with the details or write to us.